weblocks-framework/weblocks-utils/README.md

 ### Creating own Assets Packages and Assets Repositories

 Any http server is suitable for serving *assets packages*.
-I'm using github for these purposes since it allows to view repository files through http.
+I'm using Github for these purposes since it allows to view repository files through http.

 To create *assets package* you should create directory with files described above and to publish it.

-For every version of software used you should create own *assets package*.
+#### For every version of software used you should create own *assets package*.

 For example if I need to update some code for using jquery-seq 0.0.3 instead of 0.0.1, I'm creating *assets package* jquery-seq/0.0.3 in https://github.com/html/weblocks-assets

 It is just a copy of jquery-seq/0.0.1 directory with changed version.txt and get.sh files.

-Every *assets package* should download specific version of software.
+#### Every *assets package* should download specific version of software.

 We can see code